mongodb/laravel-mongodb/README.md

 Laravel Eloquent MongoDB [![Build Status](https://travis-ci.org/jenssegers/Laravel-MongoDB.png?branch=master)](https://travis-ci.org/jenssegers/Laravel-MongoDB)
 ========================

-An Eloquent model that supports MongoDB, inspired by LMongo but using original Eloquent methods.
+An Eloquent model that supports MongoDB, inspired by LMongo, but using the original Eloquent methods.

-*This model extends the original Eloquent model so it uses exactly the same methods.
-Please note that some advanced Eloquent features may not be working, but feel free to issue a pull request!*
+*This model extends the original Eloquent model, so it uses exactly the same methods.
+Some advanced Eloquent features may not be working, but feel free to report them or issue a pull request!*

 For more information about Eloquent, check http://laravel.com/docs/eloquent.